Why new technology is critical for tackling air pollution around the globe

 - Goal of research: Understand how sensors work on city vehicles in a larger geographic area so approach can be taken to scale, test new sensor types and increase number of pollutants detected.

-- Status: Driving complete.
-Analysis in progress.
+- Status: Data collection and analysis complete.
 Learn more »

 Get innovation updates